AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

 Help text
 ^^^^^^^^^

 Enter text here to appear in a **tooltip when the user hovers over the variable label**.
 This allows you to describe in more detail what input is required, say what limits there are on its value or better explain a result.
+For guidance on help text is :ref:`here <calculatorGuideHelpTexts>`.

 Default value
 ^^^^^^^^^^^^^